-Eight Ideas for Solo-parenting Children in Quarantine
+Eight Ideas for Solo-parenting Time With Children in Quarantine

 Even with over 71% of companies allowing full-time remote work for employees with child care needs, it’s been a challenging experience for any parent to figure out how to keep children entertained, engaged and happy during a global pandemic.
-It’s even more challenging when you include a divorce and the tasks that follow including finding a divorce lawyer, dealing with emotions, and more.
+It’s even more challenging when you include a divorce and the tasks that follow including finding a divorce lawyer, dealing with emotions, parenting time, and more.
 As you embark upon the task of solo-parenting, consider some of the best ways to keep your children engaged with healthy activities.

 1. Provide Downtime

 Whether you’re in the process of meeting with a family lawyer or you’re in need of a quiet moment to yourself, it’s okay to schedule downtime for the family.
 During this time, your children can all go to their rooms for a nap.
 Even if they don’t take a nap, it’s at least 30 minutes when they’re required to be quiet and still.
 If they choose to read a book until they fall asleep, that’s fine.
 For little ones who still need a nap, it’s the perfect way to allow them to recharge themselves.
 It also gives you a chance to take a break for anything you want to do.